Prices shown for your local Amazon store. Switch to US

-Best Vitamin C Serums for Dark Spots in 2026
+Best Vitamin C Serums for Dark Spots and Hyperpigmentation 2026

 Hyperpigmentation — dark spots, sun damage, melasma, post-acne marks — is caused by overproduction of melanin by skin cells called melanocytes.
 Vitamin C (specifically L-ascorbic acid) disrupts this process by inhibiting tyrosinase, the enzyme that catalyzes melanin production.